-How to Use a VPN: A Primer on Virtual Private Networks
+How and Why to Use a VPN: A Primer on Virtual Private Networks

 What Is a VPN?

-VPN stands for Virtual Private Network.
-A literal private network, for instance, could be one that you have in your office which no one can connect to but employees.
+To be super clear: VPN stands for virtual private network.
+A literal private network, for instance, could be one that you have in your office that no one can connect to but employees.
 You might be familiar with that concept already from what's known as a LAN, Local Area Network.
 A VPN connection can simulate this when you use a shared network with others, including at home, at work, or in a cafe, thereby creating a “virtual” private network.

 What Is a VPN Connection?

 VPN platforms have servers all around the world.
-As soon as you connect to the internet, you would connect to one of these servers before opening up any browsers or other programs.
+As soon as you connect to the internet, you would connect to one of these servers before opening up any browsers, websites, or other programs.
 That will be your virtual private network connection.
+It tells anyone or anything looking that your computer is actually in the location of the server.
+This can be super useful if you want to, say, find out what's playing on Canadian Netflix or enjoy shows from the BBC.

 What Does a VPN Do?